yllanos/customurl2steamid64/README.md

 You could also alter [this file](../blob/master/test.js) on variable 'username' to whatever Steam user you wish to test

 ### Integration example (steam-web)
-Using the test file above as template, we are going to integrate with the [steam-web](https://www.npmjs.com/package/steam-web) library:
+Using the test file above as template, we are going to integrate with the [steam-web](https://www.npmjs.com/package/steam-web) library.
+Please update your code with your own API key

     var getSteamID64 = require('../lib/steamid64');
     var steam = require('steam-web');